Hu FB, van Dam RM, Liu S. Diet and risk of Type II diabetes: The role of types of fat and carbohydrate. Diabetologia. 2001 Jul; 44(7): 805-817.

 PubMed ID: 11508264

-To review current evidence on the association between types of fat and carbohydrate and insulin resistance and T2D (T2D).
+To review current evidence on the association between types of fat and carbohydrates and insulin resistance and type 2 diabetes (T2D).

 - Epidemiologic studies that examine the associations between dietary fat and carbohydrate and risk of developing hyperglycemia and T2D